orthecreedence/cl-svg-polygon/README.md

 cl-svg-polygon
 ==============
 (Or svgp for short).
-This is a library that takes an SVG file and generates, for each SVG object, a set of points that outline the object.
+This is a pure-lisp library that takes an SVG file and generates, for each SVG object, a set of points that outline the object.
 It approximates curves based on a given resolution: the higher the resolution, the more accurate the curve is (this works for paths, circles, ellipses).
 This package relies on [xmls](http://common-lisp.net/project/xmls/) to parse the SVG file's XML.